catalystdao/catalyst-documentation/src/content/docs/underwriter/underwriting-swaps.md

 3. Commit underwrites by calling [`underwrite(...)`](https://github.com/catalystdao/catalyst/blob/e975abcf82cdd5a0b1dc7ac768e15d4511967a11/evm/src/CatalystChainInterface.sol#L698) on the associated Cross-Chain Interface.

-:::danger[Loss Of Funds!]
+:::danger[Validate!]
 `underwrite(...)` is very unlikely to revert.
 It will generally accept any information and _underwrite_ whatever swap is proposed.
-However, there will never be a messaging bridge hit on the underwrite and the fronted tokens will not be refunded.
+But if there is not a messaging bridge hit on the underwrite the fronted tokens will not be refunded.

-It is important to throughly verify that swaps before underwriting to avoid loss of funds.
+It is important to throughly verify that swaps before underwriting to ensure the fronted underwrite capital is refunded otherwise there may be a loss of funds.
 :::

 ### Risk Migration implementaitons